LTPhat/FaceRecognition-MTCNN-Facenet/README.md

-# Face Recognition With MTCNN And Facenet
+# Face Recognition With MTCNN And FaceNet
 Personal project for ``CourseWork 2`` in AI4E course.

 `Finished time:` 03/12/2022.